Annual Report 2019

-- BIO established a new facility for investing in small projects with a particularly high development impact but with high risks and relatively lower expected financial return.
+- BIO made its first investments out of a new facility targeting projects with a particularly high development impact but with high risks and relatively lower expected financial return: Fairtrade Access Fund and Alterfin.

 Money is getting greener.
 The superlative in sustainable investing today is "impact investing".
 A growing global market that is already worth more than $700 billion.